acumulus8/tinyhouse-server/README.md

 To start the server in development mode and watch for changes, run `npm run dev`.
 This project uses `nodemon` to automatically restart the server on changes.

-This project uses `ESLint` for code linting and `Prettier` for code formatting.
-To run both tools, use the following command: `npm run lint`.
-To only run `ESLint`, use `npm run lint:eslint`.
-To only run `Prettier`, use `npm run lint:prettier`.

 ## Deployment

 This project can be deployed to a cloud provider like AWS or Heroku.
 Before deploying, make sure to set the following environment variables: